 March is National Nutrition Month!
 There are so many ways to raise awareness on the importance of healthy eating habits and stay informed about the nutritious choices we have.
 We’ve created a Nutrition Activity Bucket List to make it easy for teachers, after school programs, activity directors, and parents to print and check off and complete activities for the month.

 Here is the printable version.
 You’ll also find more details and ideas for each activity below.

-If you need a quick nutrition activity for the classroom, these 5 Minute Activities books from Learning ZoneXpress are very helpful.
-There are some great ideas that can be used for grades K-12.
-We’ve included one below so you have a sneak peak!
+If you need a quick nutrition activity for the classroom, this 5 Minute Nutritional Activitiy Book for Elementary School from Learning ZoneXpress is very helpful.
+There are some great ideas that can be used for grades K-6.
+We’ve included one below as an example!

 Source: 5 Minute Activities – Nutrition Activities for Preschoolers

 Instructions: In order to learn what foods go in what group, set up grocery bags in the front of the room or field.
 Label each with a word and corresponding picture – grains, fruits, vegetables, dairy, protein, fats and sweets.
 Give each preschooler a picture of a one- ingredient food (i.e.: an apple or an English muffin).
 When it is his or her turn, the child runs to the grocery bags and deposits the picture in the food group bag he/she thinks it belongs.
 When everyone has taken a turn, empty the bags, one at a time and discuss with the children which ones really belong and which ones actually go somewhere else.

 You can also toss around a Toss ‘n Talk-About Nutrition Ball to spark quick conversations about nutrition.
 Toss it to a student and they have to read a question or fact, then they toss it to another student.